 One of the most important results of this work is the inundation map corresponding to each tsunami source.
 In order to facilitate the GIS work, appropriate rasters which are compatible with any GIS software such as ArcGIS are created for all of the grids mentioned in Table 1.
-As an example, Figure 7 depicts the inundation depth for the SMF4 for the Ocean City DEM grid with 4 arc-second resolution.
+As an example, Figure 7 depicts the inundation depth for the CVV $80 \ km^3$ slide for the Atlantic City DEM grid with 4 arc-second resolution.
 In this figure the domains in which 1 Arc-second resolution runs have been performed are displayed as well.

-Figures 8-11 show the maximum inundation depth for the 1 Arc-second domains shown in Figure 7.
+Figures 8-13 show the maximum inundation depth for the 1 Arc-second domains shown in Figure 7.
 These figures provide a comparison for different sources studied in this project.
 This includes the envelope inundation map for SMF and coseismic sources as well as both CVV sources.
-The inundation depth for SMF sources are similar to each other, however, the inundation depth values for SMF4 is larger for the most part in comparison to the other SMF sources.
-This is probably because of the fact that the SMF4 is the closest SMF source to the location of study.
+The inundation depth for SMF sources are similar to each other, however, the inundation depth values for SMF3 is larger for the most part in comparison to the other SMF sources.
+This is probably because of the fact that the SMF3 is the closest SMF source to the location of study.
 Also, the PRT event is the dominant coseismic source by far, and its inundation pattern is similar to SMF sources with some differences especially behind the barriers.
 Since coseismic sources have larger wavelengths, they are able to penetrate behind the barriers with less attenuation in comparison to SMF sources.
-Figures 8-11 show that the CVV 450 km3 source is clearly the dominant source for the area studied here, and represents worst case scenario by far in comparison to other sources.
+Figures 8-13 show that the CVV 450 km3 source is clearly the dominant source for the area studied here, and represents worst case scenario by far in comparison to other sources.
 However, because its return period is estimated to be beyond 10000 years, it is excluded from inundation line calculations at this point.
 The 80 km3 slide CVV has a similar inundation pattern to Puerto Rico source and SMF4.
 Except for some few locations it is the dominant source among all other sources, excluding the CVV 450 km3 slide source.

 The other important criteria required to be reported for inundated area, is the maximum momentum flux.
-Figure 12 is an example of the maximum momentum flux which is extracted from Bethany Beach 1/3 Arc-sec domain for the SMF4 tsunami.
+Figure 14 is an example of the maximum momentum flux which is extracted from AC_1arc_2 domain for the CVV80 tsunami.
 Maximum-recorded velocity is another essential quantity required to be reported for inundated area.
 Maximum velocity is also an important factor for navigational issues during a tsunami.
-Therefore, for better realizations of maximum velocity maps, two different maps are acquired for maximum velocity on land (basically inundated area) and maximum velocity offshore, which are shown in Figure 13.
+Therefore, for better realizations of maximum velocity maps, two different maps are acquired for maximum velocity on land (basically inundated area) and maximum velocity offshore, which are shown in Figure 15.
 Finally, the other important variable for navigational problems during a tsunami, which is the maximum vorticity is also reported with the similar method as the other gridded values.
-Figure 14 depicts the maximum vorticity in Ocean City inlet during SMF4 tsunami.
+Figure 16 depicts the maximum vorticity in Ocean City, NJ during CVV80 tsunami.
 All of the rasters in this project have the Mean High Water (MHW) datum and have ASCII format.
 In each raster file, the grid size (number of row and columns), the latitude and longitude coordinates corresponding to the southern and western boundaries of the domain, and cell size that defines the resolution of the simulation are included.
-Also, no data value for each raster is defined as well to limit
+Also, no data value for each raster is defined as well to limit the information to the inundated areas or other areas of interest.
+More information about the raster data is provided in Appendix A.